About the Undergraduate Concentration

 (admission to these courses is by consent of the instructor)

-4. three credit hours in Diverse Perspectives (Ethnic American or Anglophone Literature)
+4. 3 credit hours in Diverse Perspectives (Ethnic American or Anglophone Literature)